Toric invariance of vertically parametrized systems: Counting the number of cosets in

 \section{Counting the number of cosets in $\RR^n_{>0}$}

 When $F$ is locally $\T_A$-toric, the next question is to decide how many cosets there are.
-When $\GG=\RR^*$ or $\CC^*$, the number of cosets can sometimes be found by counting the number of intersection points between $\VV_{\GG}(F_\k)$ and a certain toric variety, as discussed in \cite{Hubert2012rational} for quasihomogeneity.
-We focus now on the case $\GG=\RR_{>0}$, so $F\in \RR[\k,x^\pm]^{s}$, where the number of cosets is always the number of intersections with a linear variety.
+When $\GG=\RR^*$ or $\CC^*$, the number of cosets can sometimes be found by counting the number of intersection points between $\VV_{\GG}(F_\k)$ and a certain toric variety, as discussed in \cite{Hubert2012rational} for quasihomogeneity. {We focus now on the case $\GG=\RR_{>0}$, where it turns out that the number of cosets is always the number of intersections with a linear variety.}